jimmybrawn/twitter-reaper/README.md

 # twitter-reaper
-Harvest all your followers and unfollow your followings that don't follow back - or send them a nice message to follow you back
+Harvest all your followers and unfollow your followers (strangers) that don't follow back - or send them a nice message to follow you back